EballoFullStackDev/Amazon-Serverless-API/README.md

+AWS
-A simple note taking app called Scratch.
-It is a single page application powered by a serverless API written completely in JavaScript.
+A single page application powered by a serverless API written completely in JavaScript.
 This is the complete source for the backend.
 The frontend code is located at <YourFrontEndGithubRepository>.
 REQUIREMENTS
 * Should allow users to signup and login to their accounts
 * Users should be able to create notes with some content